 Her father, Lieutenant Colonel Anup Saxena (Pankaj Tripathi) lovingly asks her, "Tumhe kya lagta hai, Air Force ko 'Bharat Mata Ki Jai' chillane wale chahiye?"
 He reasons with her that the Air Force needs people who are knowledgeable, passionate, and forceful on the job, "Tum sincerity se, hardwork se, imandari se ek behtar pilot ban jao.
 Desh bhakti apne aap ho jayegi."
 And as far the conceits of the genre does, towards the end, after her rescue missions, evacuating over 900 casualties in the Kargil War, Amit Trivedi's song christens her 'Bharat Ki Beti'.

 But the recent slew of films thrown at us are telling us, screaming at us — sometimes with cutting-edge filmmaking that guilds this message — that to love your country is to harbour hate for "the other".
-Take this week's Independence Day release Bhuj: The Pride Of India, now streaming on Disney+ Hotstar — a feral concoction of bad cinema and shrill messaging, whose entire second half is not just a depiction of, but an invitation to shed blood, "Goliyon ki lori sunkar, lambi neend so jayenge."
+Take the Independence Day release Bhuj: The Pride Of India, now streaming on Disney+ Hotstar — a feral concoction of bad cinema and shrill messaging, whose entire second half is not just a depiction of, but an invitation to shed blood, "Goliyon ki lori sunkar, lambi neend so jayenge."

 This visible shift can be tracked to January 2019 when Uri: The Surgical Strike released.
 This dramatized, imagined account of the Indian Army's retaliation to the 2016 Uri Attack is one of the most commercially successful films of this decade — a box office return of over 340 crores against a budget of 25 crores.